aplteam/Tatin/docs/InstallingTheTatinServer.md

 #### [CONFIG]Title

-When you use a Browser for accessing a Tatin server then `Title` defines what will become the tab title in the browser.
+When you use a Browser for accessing a Tatin server then `Title` defines what will become the window or tab title in the browser.

 #### [CONFIG]Caption